t94j0/satellite/README.md

 Satellite is an web payload hosting service which filters requests to ensure the correct target is getting a payload.
 This can also be a useful service for hosting files that should be only accessed in very specific circumstances.

+A real satellite is normally configured to redirect traffic from the earth to space and back, but could also be used to send data by itself.
+In the same way, satellite the project does C2 redirection, but can also host payloads.

 ## Installation